 Acidosis and alkalosis describe the abnormal conditions that result from an imbalance in the pH of the blood caused by an excess of acid or alkali (base).
 This imbalance is typically caused by some underlying condition or disease.

-Normal blood pH must be maintained within a narrow range of 7.35-7.45 to ensure the proper functioning of metabolic processes and the delivery of the right amount of oxygen to tissues.
+Normal blood pH must be maintained within a narrow range, typically 7.35-7.45, to ensure the proper functioning of metabolic processes and the delivery of the right amount of oxygen to tissues.
 Acidosis refers to an excess of acid in the blood that causes the pH to fall below 7.35, and alkalosis refers to an excess of base in the blood that causes the pH to rise above 7.45.
 Many conditions and diseases can interfere with pH control in the body and cause a person's blood pH to fall outside of healthy limits.

 Normal body functions and metabolism generate large quantities of acids that must be neutralized and/or eliminated to maintain blood pH balance.
 Most of the acid is carbonic acid, which is created from carbon dioxide (CO2) and water.
+CO2 is produced as the body uses glucose (sugar) or fat for energy.
 Lesser quantities of lactic acid, ketoacids, and other organic acids are also produced.

 The lungs and kidneys are the major organs involved in regulating blood pH.